mycodetherapy/books-api/README.md

-# This is an example of a CRUD REST api with express
+# This is an example of CRUD and server rendering using the EJS template engine.

 ### If you want to work with the project locally, follow these steps: